iHeartGraph/Euler/README.md

 ![](/img/model.png)

 By reframing lateral movement detection in a network as anomalous edge detection over a temporal graph, models following this technique can be used for intrusion detection systems.
-In the example below, we present a toy example of anomalous network activity that could only be captured if a network were abstracted in this manner:
+Below, we present a toy example of anomalous network activity that could only be captured if a network were abstracted in this manner:

 ![](/img/example.png)